-Experience a quintessential collection of Artistic Director Stephen Mills’ contemporary dance works paired with live performances by three of Austin’s most-treasured musical groups!
-Relish the neoclassical intricacies of Torso, with live accompaniment by Austin Chamber Music Center.
-Embrace the exotic rhythms of Touch, with music performed by Tosca String Quartet, and be first to see a new world premiere work by Mills, with live accompaniment by Austin Classical Guitar.
-Enjoy an unforgettable combination of movement and live music through this tantalizing trio of works!
+Experience a quintessential collection of Artistic Director Stephen Mills’ contemporary dance works paired with live performances by some of Austin’s most-treasured musical groups!
+Relish the neoclassical intricacies of TORSO, with live accompaniment by Austin Chamber Music Center.
+Embrace the exotic rhythms of TOUCH, with music performed by Tosca String Quartet, and be first to see two world premiere works by Mills, featuring the music of Johann Sebastian Bach and Steve Reich, with live accompaniment by Austin Classical Guitar.
+Enjoy an unforgettable combination of movement and live music through this tantalizing quartet of works!

 CHOREOGRAPHY: Stephen Mills

 MUSIC: Johann Sebastian Bach, Glover Gill, Steve Reich